FAQ

 Rubber maintains its shape and cushioning under heavy loads (e.g., furniture, gym equipment) without compressing permanently, while cork can dent or crumble over time.

-While cork is a good insulator, recycled rubber provides comparable or better R-values in dense formats and doesn’t absorb cold like cork can in humid environments.
+While cork is a good insulator, recycled rubber provides comparable or better R-values in dense formats and does not absorb cold like cork can in humid environments.

 E. Pest and Allergy Resistance